PdoyleC/everyday-life/README.md

 Users to upload images, for the group.
 Users can upload images for themselves to view, create a list for their next trip so the user doesn't forget anything.
 The website acts as a source of inspiration, and sharing adventure's from people of all walks of life.
 Give other visitors ideas on things to do and places to go.
 If a user adds a post about having a picnic or there out for a walk, another user could see this as inspiration and go for a walk or a picnic.

 ### Audience:
-Anyone who enjoys going out and about and wants to share what there up to.
+Anyone who enjoys going out and about and wants to share what they're up to.

 ### Communication:
 The social network-style layout presents posts from different users, allowing interaction between them through likes, comments and following your favourite users.